mcornick/clilol/docs/developer.md

 title: Developer Notes
 ---

+## Return To GitHub

+clilol development started on GitHub in early 2023.
+In mid-2023, following the 1.0 release, I moved off GitHub, motivated by a desire to distance clilol from some of GitHub's changes in organizational direction, such as scraping public code for Copilot.

+After several months away, I moved clilol back to GitHub in February 2024.
+This was motivated by a few things:

+- I want to minimize barriers to collaboration.
+Hosting on my private Git server, where I do not allow outside registrations, cut collaboration off almost entirely.
+Mirroring on Sourcehut allowed people to participate if they were willing to learn Sourcehut's contribution flow.
+For better or worse, lots of people are comfortable working through GitHub, and I don't want to exclude them.

+- I am a professional UNIX administrator.
+Running a server on my personal time to host Git is simple for me to do, but is a (admittedly light) burden and a finger on the scale of work-life balance.
+I'd like to be out of that business eventually.

+- Sourcehut still has my (paid) support, but their January 2024 outage left me scrambling to recover a lot of repositories that I didn't have elsewhere.
+For whatever flaws GitHub has, I don't see them being down for over a week at a time.
+Additionally, as mentioned, the email-based workflow that Sourcehut uses for contributions is probably to blame for me having received none.

+I hope this clarifies why I've made this decision.
+I'm keeping the other repositories online because they contain some history that is missing from GitHub, but going forward, GitHub will once again be the canonical source.

 ## Running tests

 Until such time as there's a non-production instance to connect to, or there are mock services available for testing, you'll need an address on the production omg.lol server to run the tests.
 I use a separate address for this, and recommend you do the same.